MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 # Your extensibility options for Microsoft 365 Copilot

 When it comes to deciding on your approach to AI development, there are numerous options to consider.
-Microsoft offers [Azure AI solutions](/azure/developer/intro/azure-ai-for-developers) and Microsoft Copilot extensibility options ranging the stack from AI infrastructure (IaaS) to platform (PaaS) to software (SaaS) services, and optimized AI infrastructure.
+Microsoft offers [Azure AI solutions](/azure/developer/intro/azure-ai-for-developers) and Microsoft Copilot extensibility options.
-This guide aims to streamline your journey through the options for Microsoft Copilot, assisting you in identifying the most suitable solution aligned with your specific needs and goals.
+This guide aims to streamline your journey through the options for Microsoft 365, assisting you in identifying the most suitable solution aligned with your specific needs and goals.

 [!INCLUDE [preview-disclaimer](includes/preview-disclaimer.md)]